-Loss of electrical power will cause your Internet PC to turn off automatically.
-This may cause loss of data because the Microsoft Windows operating system is not able to close all files and programs properly.
+Loss of electrical power will cause your Internet PC to automatically turn off.
+This may cause loss of data because the Microsoft Windows operating system is not able to properly close all files and programs.
 To protect your data, learn to save your work frequently.